muharremosmantopakkaya/muharremosmantopakkaya/README.md

 - 🌱 I’m currently learning **React and Kotlin**

-- 👨‍💻 All of my projects are available at [https://muharremtopakkaya.showwcase.com/](https://muharremtopakkaya.showwcase.com/)
+- 👨‍💻 All of my portfolio items can be viewed at [https://muharremtopakkaya.showwcase.com/](https://muharremtopakkaya.showwcase.com/)

 - 📫 How to reach me **muharremtopakkaya@gmail.com**